Coimata is a little town about 1/2 hour from the city of Tarija Bolivia. Here you'll find one of the nicest hotels and a set of beautiful waterfalls.

 Once you're off the bus you'll see there is a little stream and a house and a cobblestone path that goes into the woods.
 Following this path, you'll come to a set of 2 colorful buildings.
 One is a tiny store that doesn't have much other than sodas and toilet paper, and the other is a bathroom.
 Past them there are some private properties (really pretty mountain houses) and just past them is the first waterfall, where you will also see an open picnic area with a tin roof.
 From the bus stop to the waterfalls is under 1 kilometer.
 Kids can walk this easily.
 It's more of a walk than a hike.

 Once you are up at the waterfalls, you can hike up the hill to get a better look at them.
 This first waterfall is small.
 You have to hike up behind the hill and walk almost 1/2 hour before you come to the second waterfall which is larger.
 Spend some time here enjoying the views of the valleys and mountains, trees and water.
 There is a deep open hole by the grilling area so be careful of that.

 The only problem we encountered with this little day trip was how to get back to Tarija.
 We were told that the little minivans from Tomatitas to Coimata ran once an hour but it turns out they run every 3-4 hours so if you don't happen upon one on the road, you can be stuck up there for a very long time.
 It turns out they run about once an hour early in the morning between 6 and 10 or so and late in the afternoon starting at about 4 but in between hours can go by with not a car in sight.
-We were hungry at lunch time so we head up the road to the La Pasarela Hotel.
-And were we ever glad we did!
-It's one of the nicest hotels we saw during our trip.
+We were hungry at lunch time and wished we had planned better and brought more food.